shaussler/TheoreticalUniverse/theoretical_universe/free_matrix_representation.rst

-I use matrix notation in a manner which is not fully conventional, but that I hope highlights symmetries and that the reader will find obvious.
+I the reader will find the *free matrix representation* obvious.
 Everything in a matrix is expressed with its basis vectors and can be reordered at will.
-For example, a vector is often expressed with an implicit basis as:
+For example, a vector is can expressed with an implicit basis as:

 .. math::